sibeyzoran/NBABets/README.md

 1. A cleaner login splash screen that implements oAuth (allows for logins from more places e.g. Gmail, Azure more seamlessly)
 1. A sign up process - currently as soon as someone successfully authenticates their user is created in the database
 1. Streaming of scores - if a game is live currently it will  grab the score but won't update it as the game is being played
+1. It only shows upcoming games.
+If there are no games it will retrieve nothing.